 Draw dialect interpreter

-Reactive actions can be defined directly from VID dialect or can be specified directly using the REACT function.
+Reactive actions can be defined from VID dialect or specified directly using the REACT function.

 Draw is a Red dialect for 2D vector drawing.
 It can be specified in different ways:

 using the DRAW function to draw directly onto an image

 An internal API allows multiple backends (OS/graphic system combinations) so that the View engine can be implemented in different environments.
 Each backend must be capable of extensive 2D drawing for complete support of Draw dialect.